 The Fish and Wildlife Index, which consists of Marine and Terrestrial components, provides a greater understanding of important habitats and wildlife resources to aid in the identification of areas where implementing nature-based solutions may support coastal resilience and ecosystem benefits (Figure 7).
 This Index attempts to identify areas on the landscape where terrestrial, aquatic, and marine species and their habitats are located.
 For these Assessments, only those species of conservation concern with federal-, state-, or territorial-level protection status and/or those included in wildlife action plans were considered.

-It is important to note that the Fish and Wildlife Index presented here uses a significantly different methodology than that used in the CONUS Regional Assessments.
-The reasons for this reflect the adaptive and flexible approach embraced by the Assessments.
-While complete details of the Fish and Wildlife Index methodology used for CONUS are available (Dobson et al. 2019), there are several key differences.
-First, the data used to generate the Index in the CONUS were not available in all regions, which resulted in the development of revised and enhanced methods that could be applied consistently across all regions.
-Second, in CONUS the Index focused principally on terrestrial and freshwater resources, with limited data on marine species and ecosystems.
-The enhanced methodology described here includes a broader suite of species and habitats.
-It also includes freshwater species and habitats within the Terrestrial Index, allowing the Marine Index to focus on nearshore habitats.
+The Fish and Wildlife methodology for the U.S. Caribbean and Pacific Island regions was adapted significantly relatively to those methods used in the CONUS Regional Assessments (Dobson et al. 2019).
+First, comprehensive species-level rarity weighted richness data are not widely available outside the continental U.S. Second, tropical nearshore and coastal marine ecosystems such as coral reefs, seagrass beds, and native mangroves (where present), play critical roles in coastal flood protection for many island communities.
+Therefore, to address data gaps and a broader suite of species and habitats, revised and enhanced methods were developed and applied to Puerto Rico, USVI, Hawaii, CNMI, Guam, and American Samoa.